indradhanush/indradhanush.github.io/_posts/blog/2017-06-02-getting-noticed-on-the-internet-and-what-to-do-about-it.md

-But the most important one, where one of commenters pointed out a mistake in my post, and mentioned that I should state the fact that I am not a subject in this and am sharing my learnings as I go forward myself.
+But the most important one, where one of commenters pointed out a mistake in my post, and mentioned that I should state the fact that I am not a subject expert in this and am sharing my learnings as I go forward myself.
 So I fixed the error and put up a disclaimer on the post, and thanked them for pointing it out.

 I was speaking to [Saul Pwanson](https://github.com/saulpw/) about this incident and he pointed me to Cunnigham's Law: